 Choosing a state of residency is one of the important and most pressing decisions that you, as a prospective full-time RVer, will face.
 You have taken some big steps on the road to full-timing.
 Your house is on the market and the motorhome is in the driveway.
 You are whittling down your household goods and organizing things you will keep.
-Now, for the big decision: If you no longer live in a state, where will you have your legal residence?
+Now, for the big decision: If you no longer live in one state, where will you have your legal residence?

 Choosing a Legal Residence

 You can remain a resident of your current state if you have relatives or friends who will let you use their address, or if you set up a mailbox.
 Your other option is to choose another state that is friendly to full-time RVers.
 If you do this, you must meet residency requirements for that state.

 Tax Benefits in Some States